 The Common Application

-The Common Application, called "common app," is a non-profit membership organization that provides a college admission application students can use to apply to the over 500 member colleges and universities.
+The Common Application, is a non-profit membership organization that provides a college admission application students can use to apply to the over 500 member colleges and universities.
 This means that a student can fill out the Common Application and send it to as many of the of the member colleges and universities at one time--a huge time-saver!
 Students write a draft of their personal essay for the Common Application in English class junior year.
 You may wish to help your student develop this essay over the summer.
 See also College Search Engines.

 College Search Engines